 Is the 2024 Test Year forecast volumes of unaccounted for gas appropriate?

-Is the proposal for an updated harmonized Parkway Delivery Obligation (PDO) Framework appropriate?
+Is the proposal for an updated harmonized Parkway Delivery Obligation (PDO) Framework, and the recovery of costs, appropriate?
 (Agreed to change)

 Is the 2024 Test Year Parkway Delivery Commitment Incentive (PDCI) Forecast appropriate?

+With respect to the Gas Supply Plan,

+Is the proposal for implementation of the 2024 Gas Supply Plan after OEB approval is obtained, and for reflecting cost variances in gas cost deferral and variance accounts, with recovery being subject to prudence review, appropriate?
 (Agreed to add new issue)

-Is the proposal to include cost variances in gas cost deferral and variance accounts and extend the deadline for filing the next 5-Year Gas Supply Plan by an additional year appropriate?
+Is the proposal to extend the deadline for filing the next 5-Year Gas Supply Plan by an additional year appropriate?
 (Agreed to change)

 Cost of Capital (Exhibit 5)